tomdess/registry-cache-feeder/README.md

 ### ACR hook configuration

-Create a Webhook on own ACR registry, with azure cli run the following command:
+Create a Webhook on your own ACR registry, with azure cli run the following command:

  ```
  ✗ az acr webhook create \